Illness in your retirement

 Pensioners

-If you are already getting a pension when you become ill or acquire a disability, your income arrangements do not change; you continue to receive your pension and other entitlements.
+If you are already getting a pension when you become ill or disabled, you will continue to get your pension and other entitlements.

 Employed